 Following is an excerpt from Jerry and Esther Hicks’ Spiritual Money Tree.

-Years after Jerry Hicks’ death, their website continued to say what it said, then: the fun-loving couple rides around America in what they call the “monster bus,” Jerry romps through his “celebrity bio” type history, more alive than men half his age.
+Years after Jerry Hicks’ death, their website continued to say what it said on the day he died: the fun-loving couple rides around America in their “monster bus,” and Jerry romps through his “celebrity bio” type history, more alive than men half his age.

 The website, at least, spared him the months in bed fighting leukemia and his invisible death in November, 2011.
 The fictions expand.
 Also unchanged is the determined, but confusing Synopsis of Abraham-Hicks’ Teachings.

 Even the title is strange, since “Abraham-Hicks” is not the collective of nonphysical teachers but the corporate name for the business.
 Freudian slip?
 Maybe.
 But careless, certainly.

 The synopsis consists of twelve declarations and an intriguing post script.
 Posted twice in slightly different versions, they are fleshed out with detail in one.
 The oddest thing about them is that they read like they’d been tossed off quickly, without editing, declaring truths that never make much sense, a catch basin of ideas so broad anyone can land, where you’d expect clarity and cohesion.

 When I bought my first few Abraham-Hicks books, the points where Jerry jumped in with original content of his own — while claiming it was all Abraham — were obvious.
 Rather than passionate and inspiring, Jerry is dull, repetitive and pedantic.
 It has a listen to me tone.